jonowo/hkowoibot/README.md

 - Add more startup and shutdown messages
 - Leaderboard for emoji use
 - Different startup/shutdown messages
-- Remind @Contest Notifs that there is a non-negative # of contests today every day at 8 am
 - Ping @linda mui mui for no reason
 - orz dgs71 every 3 hours